US and Poland urge tougher checks on foreign influence over 5G networks | Malay Mail

 The country's ruling Law and Justice (PiS) party, which Duda comes from, pushed through a range of powers that rights groups and the European Commission said threatened the rule of law and increased the government's control over Polish courts.

-Pence also said Washington was nearing a decision on including Poland in the country’s visa waiver programme, adding it was a “matter of weeks”. — Reuters
+Pence also said Washington was nearing a decision on including Poland in the country's visa waiver program, adding it was a “matter of weeks.” ― Reuters